Dissent gets a cameo role at Putin phone-in session

-MOSCOW Some Russians believe President Vladimir Putin's annual question-and-answer session with voters is a stage-managed show where PR managers filter out any questions that could make the Russian president sweat.
+MOSCOW (Reuters) - Some Russians believe President Vladimir Putin's annual question-and-answer session with voters is a stage-managed show where PR managers filter out any questions that could make the Russian president sweat.

 As if to disprove the point, this year a number of awkward questions made it onto the air -- albeit briefly.